finom/use-change/README.md

 }
 ```

-As you can see the component doesn't receive store object implicitly, therefore it's not possible to modify it manually.
+As you can see the component doesn't modify store object implicitly, therefore it's not possible to change it manually from components.
 You can try to do that though to see how component reacts on changes of a listened property.

 ```js
 // ...